gpajot/asyncio-concurrent-tasks/README.md

 When creating multiple background tasks, exceptions raised within those will be forwarded directly to the event loop.
 In order to act on those exceptions, we need to use `loop.set_exception_handler`.

+> [!IMPORTANT]
-> 💡 When a signal is received and the process is already shutting down, it will be force killed.
+> When a signal is received and the process is already shutting down, it will be force killed.

 Example minimalistic implementation: